 Tips for Quitting Weed

-If you're planning on quitting marijuana, there are things you can do to make sure it goes well.
+If you're planning on quitting MMJ, there are things you can do to make sure it goes well.
 Tips for quitting weed are as follows:

 - Talk to your friends and family: It's always a good idea to talk to your friends and family about your plans to quit using weed.
 They can support you throughout the process, especially if you're worried about feeling miserable after quitting weed.